Creative Automation / Foundation

 01

-State the transcript-backed claim in your own words: This video shows how the Pi coding agent ships as a deliberately minimal harness (four tools, a basic system prompt, a clean TUI) and how its hot-reloadable extension system lets you customize it by simply asking the Pi agent itself to write and reload new extensions.
+State the transcript-backed claim in your own words: This video shows how the creator turned Pi, a deliberately minimal coding agent (four tools, a simple system prompt, a clean TUI, no MCP out of the box), into a fully personalized 'Neovim-style' harness entirely by telling the Pi agent to write its own extensions, running GPT-5.5 on low reasoning as the daily driver.

 02